notaryproject/meeting-notes/README.md

 # Meeting Notes

-This repository contains archived meeting notes for Notary Project [community meetings](https://notaryproject.dev/community/#community-meetings).
+This repository is in active development and contains archived meeting notes for Notary Project [community meetings](https://notaryproject.dev/community/#community-meetings).

 Please see the Notary Project [README](https://github.com/notaryproject/.github/blob/main/README.md) file to learn about overall Notary Project.